iLevyTate/SCANUE/README.md

 ## Contributing

-We welcome contributions to enhance the capabilities of SCANJS.
+We welcome contributions to enhance the capabilities of SCANUE.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).